 If someone who is not the biological father signs the birth certificate, it is considered paternity fraud.
 Paternity fraud commonly occurs in these instances:

-- a mother is unsure who the father is but tells a current or former partner he is the father,
+• A mother is unsure who the father is but tells a current or former partner he is the father,

-- the mother knows when a man isn’t the father but tells him he is, so he’ll sign the birth certificate, or
+• The mother knows when a man isn’t the father but tells him he is, so he’ll sign the birth certificate, or

-- both the man and mother know he is not the biological father, but they agree he’ll sign the birth certificate anyway.
-All of these instances amount to paternity fraud and are illegal, as the birth certificate is a legal document.
+• Both the man and mother know he is not the biological father, but they agree he’ll sign the birth certificate anyway.

-When a man signs the birth certificate, he is acknowledging he is the legal and biological father of the child.
+When a man signs the birth certificate, he is acknowledging he is the legal father of the child.
 His signing indicates he’s agreeing to paternity and the legal responsibility of being a father, meaning the obligation of paying child support.
-Therefore, regardless of whether the man is the biological father or not, he has legally established himself as the father.

 What Can Happen as a Result of Paternity Fraud?